Segner (crater)

-Segner is a lunar impact crater located near the southwestern limb of the Moon, to the northeast of the giant walled plain Bailly.
+Segner is a lunar impact crater located near the southwestern limb of the Moon, to the northeast of Bailly, a giant walled plain.
 The crater Zucchius is a few kilometers to the south-southwest of the rim, and to the north east lies the unusual formation Schiller.
 The smaller crater Weigel is located to the east.

 Segner has a low, worn rim, and is generally much less prominent than the nearby Zucchius.
 The floor is distinguished only by a pair of small craterlets and a slightly undulating surface.
 There is no indication of a central peak.
 A low ridge runs to the north from the edge of the northern rim.

 Segner lies within the southwest portion of the Schiller-Zucchius Basin.

 Satellite craters

 By convention these features are identified on lunar maps by placing the letter on the side of the crater midpoint that is closest to Segner.